-Our dating analyses indicate that the current pantropical distribution of the mutualism cannot have resulted simply from vicariance following the break-up of Gondwanaland.
-Instead, our ancestral area reconstructions suggest that figs and their pollinators arose simultaneously in Eurasia (Mesquite proportional likelihood = 0.72 for figs and 0.97 for wasps, Fig. S12) during the Late Cretaceous about 75 Ma (74.9 Ma for figs and 75.1 Ma for wasps, Figs. 2, S13, and Table 1).
+Our dating analyses indicate that the current pantropical distribution of the mutualism cannot have resulted simply from vicariance following the breakup of Gondwanaland.
+Instead, our ancestral area reconstructions suggest that figs and their pollinators arose simultaneously in Eurasia (Mesquite proportional likelihood = 0.72 for figs and 0.97 for wasps, Supplementary Fig. S12) during the Late Cretaceous \sim 75 Ma (74.9 Ma for figs and 75.1 Ma for wasps; Fig. 2, Supplementary Fig. S13, and Table 1).
 Mesquite and Lagrange results were similar, indicating that fig wasps most probably arose in Eurasia.
 However, Lagrange reconstructions for the fig phylogeny were equivocal due to a basal polytomy.
-The Eurasian region was proposed as the ancestral area of origin for Ficus in one of the alternative reconstructions that fall within two log-likelihood units of the optimal scenario (data not shown, but available upon request).

-Although the concordance in means crown ages is striking, the posterior probability density around the mean estimate is quite wide (101.9-60.0 for figs and 94.9-56.2 for wasps, Table 1).
+The Eurasian region was proposed as the ancestral area of origin for Ficus in one of the alternative reconstructions that fall within 2 loglikelihood units of the optimal scenario (data not shown, but available upon request).
+Although the concordance in means crown ages is striking, the PP density around the mean estimate is quite wide (101.9-60.0 for figs and 94.9-56.2 for wasps; Table 1).